"Rikki-tikki-tavi" by ECSDM

 - The teacher will read the biography in the text about Rudyard Kipling while students will take notes.

-- The teacher will show the students information (either shown using a SMART Board or projector) that was found on the following site:
+- The teacher will show the students a bio of Rudyard Kipling (either shown using a SMART Board or projector)

 - The teacher will introduce the following vocabulary words (using the sites found under materials): tailorbird, muskrat Segowlee cantonment, cobra, and India.